Real-Fast-Server/real-fast-server-framework/README.md

 #### router.post(path, callback(req, res))

-Adds a `POST` route that handles requests with the passed in callback.
+Adds a `POST` route that handles requests with the passed-in callback.
 Returns the router to allow for method chaining.
 See `router.get` docs for example usage.

 #### router.put(path, callback(req, res))

-Adds a `PUT` route that handles requests with the passed in callback.
+Adds a `PUT` route that handles requests with the passed-in callback.
 Returns the router to allow for method chaining.
 See `router.get` docs for example usage.

 #### router.patch(path, callback(req, res))

-Adds a `PATCH` route that handles requests with the passed in callback.
+Adds a `PATCH` route that handles requests with the passed-in callback.
 Returns the router to allow for method chaining.
 See `router.get` docs for example usage.

 #### router.delete(path, callback(req, res))

-Adds a `DELETE` route that handles requests with the passed in callback.
+Adds a `DELETE` route that handles requests with the passed-in callback.
 Returns the router to allow for method chaining.
 See `router.get` docs for example usage.

 #### router.static(pathString)

 Takes a relative or absolute path and creates routes for all the filenames found in that folder.
-Returns an ES2015 promise in-case anything else you're doing is contingent upon those routes being created.
-(Routes are created at calltime and changes to the file structure after the method is called will not be reflected in routes).
+Returns an ES2015 promise just in case anything else you're doing is contingent upon those routes being created.
+(Routes that are created at calltime, as well as changes made to the file structure after the method is called, will not be reflected in routes).

 ```js
 router.static('./public');